Taxco Mexico: Things to Do, Where to Stay + What to Eat

 This striking pink sauce gets its color from the use of beets, among other rose-colored ingredients.
 Mole rosa has a mild flavor.
 Although, like most moles, it also includes various seeds, nuts, and spices.

-You’ll often find this signature dish of Taxco, Guerrero served with chicken and garnished with petals of rose or bougainvillea flowers.
+You’ll often find this signature dish from Taxco Guerrero served with chicken and garnished with petals of rose or bougainvillea flowers.

 Ice Cream at Tepoznieves